×

 • Epidural steroid injections

-You might need surgery if you still have disabling leg pain after 3 months of nonsurgical treatment.
-During surgery, which is called a laminotomy with discectomy, the herniated disc may be removed to stop it from pressing on your nerve.
-The surgery is performed under local, spinal or general anesthesia and is very successful at relieving pain, particularly if most of the pain is in your leg.
+You may need surgery if you still have disabling leg pain after 3 months of nonsurgical treatment for sciatica.
+During the surgical procedure, which is called a laminotomy with discectomy, the herniated disc may be removed to stop it from pressing on your nerve.
+The surgery is performed under local, spinal, or general anesthesia and is very successful at relieving pain, particularly if most of the pain is in your leg.

-Motion, exercise and stretching are important to strengthen your back.
-It is important to walk and move while limiting too much bending or twisting.
-Most times, patients are able to resume normal lifestyle activities fairly quickly.
+Motion, exercise, and stretching are important for helping to strengthen your back.
+It is crucial to stay active while being sure to limit bending or twisting.
+In most cases, patients are able to resume normal lifestyle activities fairly quickly.

 Your well-being is important to us.
-Raleigh Orthopaedic is Wake County’s oldest and most experienced orthopedic practice, serving the Triangle and surrounding regions of central North Carolina since 1919.
-Click the button below or call us to schedule an appointment with one of our orthopedic specialists.
+Raleigh Orthopaedic is Wake County’s oldest and most experienced orthopedic practice, having served the Triangle and surrounding regions of central North Carolina since 1919.
+Book online or call us to schedule an appointment with one of our orthopedic specialists.
 If your injury or condition is recent, you can walk right into one of our Raleigh Orthopaedic Urgent Care locations for immediate care.
 For rehabilitation and physical therapy, no referral is needed to see one of our physical therapists.